masterSamu/bookingsystem/README.md

 # bookingsystem
 Booking system for online shop.

-My client has an online shop and she received a lot of booking requests for products from customers via email or facebook.
+My client has an online shop and she received a lot of booking requests for products from customers via email or Facebook.
 She needed a system to store those bookings.
+This repository shows small example files from the application, to get an idea how it is implemented.

-# Techs used
+# Tech used
 - Java (Servlets)
 - MySQL
 - JPA
-- JavaScript, (JQuery)
+- JavaScript & JQuery
+- HTML & CSS
-- HTML, CSS, (JSP)
+- Bootstrap
 - Google App Engine
 - Google Cloud SQL